M1ckeysofine/portfolio/notes/AI_Mirage_ROI.md

 # Clouds, Machines, and Mirage ROI: Lessons from Cloud Computing for Today’s AI Hype

+*Thank you for stopping by, please note that all opinions expressed on this site are my own personal opinions and not those of any employer or other organization.
+This is a personal blog expressing personal opinions*

 ## Introduction

 History often repeats itself in the world of technology.
 In the 2010s, cloud computing was heralded as the magic solution: *“lower costs, instant scalability, innovation without infrastructure.”* Now, artificial intelligence (AI) is the new frontier.
 Executives are swept up in its promise, often driven by the same blend of **fear-of-missing-out (FOMO)**, **organizational inertia**, and **cognitive biases** that cloud computing once ignited.